 Chicago Chesed Fund is always there for our community and we are especially busy during Yom Tov season, when we provide those in need with the essentials they need for Pesach.

 But this year is different.
 As the world faces global crisis at the hands of COVID-19, Chicago Chesed Fund has stepped in to ensure that every member of the Chicago Jewish community has what they need for Yom Tov.
 We have experienced a 25% increase on top of our usual Pesach orders!
 So far, we’ve filled 750 orders and that number is still growing.

-Their staff and volunteers are working day and night to coordinate orders, answer hundreds of calls, and to provide items that have already run out in local stores.
+Our staff and volunteers are working day and night to coordinate orders, answer hundreds of calls, and to provide items that have already run out in local stores.
 The line of cars snakes around the block as people wait for their matzah and food.
-In the three decades that Chicago Chesed Fund has been servicing the Chicago community, they have never seen a need as great as this one.
+In the three decades that Chicago Chesed Fund has been servicing the Chicago community, we have never seen a need as great as this one.

 “Pesach is always a stressful time, both financially and logistically.
 This year has added a new dimension of anxiety with the coronavirus.
 Everyone is concerned whether they will be able to get the things they need for Pesach, cost notwithstanding.
 The stores are depleted of many essential items.
 Yet, the Chicago Chesed Fund was prepared.
 We are among the first in Chicago to have our Matzah, wine, fish, chicken, meat, dairy and even produce!
 Mi K’Amcha Yisroel!
 I feel privileged and pampered!”

 But supplies are running low as people all over the country struggle to get the provisions they need this Yom Tov.
 In the midst of this crisis, there are still people who will not be able to put food in front of their children this Yom Tov.
 Don’t forget the Chicago community.
-Visit our donate page to put food on the table of a Jewish family for Pesach.
+Visit ChicagoChesedFund.org/Donate to put food on the table of a Jewish family for Pesach.